Q: What is Tennessee Songwriters Week?

 Q: I’m a venue.
 How do I host a qualifying round?

-A: Venues and businesses interested in hosting a qualifying round must sign up and fill out and agree to a Memorandum of Understanding and be responsible for managing their own sign-up process for songwriters.
+A: Venues and businesses interested in hosting a qualifying round must sign up, and fill out and agree to a Memorandum of Understanding and be responsible for managing their own sign-up process for songwriters, including a required TDTD songwriter form.
 Sign-ups for qualifying round venues run Sept.
-9-Dec.
-9, 2022.
+11-Dec.
+8, 2023.

 Q: I’m a songwriter.
 How do I sign up?

 A: Songwriters must perform in official qualifying rounds which will take place across the state from Jan.
-29-Feb.
-11, 2023.
-Songwriters can sign-up for qualifying rounds starting Dec.
-14, 2022 until all venue slots are full.
+21-Feb.
+3, 2024.
+Songwriters can sign up for qualifying rounds starting Dec.
+14, 2023 until all venue slots are full.
 Songwriters can find complete information and the full list of official qualifying round venues at tnsongwritersweek.com.
 Venues listed are responsible for managing the sign-up process.
 Songwriters cannot perform at multiple qualifying rounds.
+Please thoroughly read the Songwriter FAQ sheet for timeline, process and full details.

 Q: I’m a songwriter.
 Can I perform with multiple people or have accompaniment?

 A: Songwriters may sing acapella or have live accompaniment.
 Light percussion is allowed if there is no set-up time necessary.
 This is a plug-and-play acoustic format.
-Songwriter may bring up two performers to play an instrument.
-Back up tracks are not permitted.
+Songwriter may bring up no more than two performers to play an instrument.
+Back up tracks are permitted, if original composition.
 Please note the additional performers will be considered one act/one entry.
+The original song must not disparage any group of persons, religion, be considered inflammatory or inappropriate.
+The original song will be performed at every stage of the competition, at the qualifying round, showcase and finale.
+Entrant must provide lyrics to song ahead of the qualifying round.

 Q: How are performances judged?